Director James Mangold has fashioned a fantastic new version of the classic western 3:10 TO YUMA with Christian Bale and Russell Crowe.

 And last, but by no means least, there’s the amazing Ben Foster as Charlie Prince, Wade’s devoted but psychopathic sidekick.
 I’ve admired Foster ever since his extraordinary performance as the sociopath Mars Krupcheck in the 2005 film Hostage and he makes just as startling an impression in this.

-There’s a true grit to the proceedings here and a heart-stopping finale at the train station that really doesn’t turn out how you think it will, both of which make this version one for the history books.Tags: 3:10 to Yuma (2007 film), Ben Foster, Christian Bale, James Mangold, Peter Fonda, Russell Crowe, Western
+Mangold brings a “true grit” to the proceedings here and it all ends in a heart-stopping finale at the train station that really doesn’t turn out how you think it will.
+I do think that makes this version of 3:10 TO YUMA one for the history books.
+Do check it out.